insorasky/insorasky/README.md

 🤖 Sophomore majoring in Intelligence Science and Technology.

-💻 With some experience in PHP, Django, Vue, HTML5, CSS, JavaScript, C# and SQL.
+💻 With some experience in PHP, Django, Vue, HTML5, CSS, JavaScript, C#, Kotlin and SQL.

-🔥 Want to learn Kotlin and Swift.
+🔥 Want to learn Rust and Swift.
 They are languages of the future.

 🐟 Also a Yuri-kon(Girl's love fandom).
 Slightly interested in railway.